alqithami/AgentsBChain/README.md

 # Agents on Blockchains: Reference Implementations

-This repository contains the reference implementations and sample configurations for the systematic literature review: **"Autonomous Agents on Blockchains: Standards, Execution Models, and Trust Boundaries"** (Alqithami, 2026).
+This repository contains the reference implementations and configurations for the systematic literature review: **"Autonomous Agents on Blockchains: Standards, Execution Models, and Trust Boundaries"** (Alqithami, 2026).

 ## Contents